PukkaPad/ML-Classification-using-KNN/README.md

 ### Download the data
 * Clone this repo to your computer.
-* Get into the folder using `cd Classification-using-KNN`.
+* Get into the folder using `cd ML-Classification-using-KNN`.

 Usage